-Studies have categorised different kinds of domestic violence.
+A growing number of studies have categorised different kinds of domestic violence:

-- Power and control violence involves psychological abuse, often accompanied by physical and sexual abuse.
-This is mostly perpetrated by men on women and children, and is the most damaging in its effects.
+- coercively controlling violence involves psychological abuse, often accompanied by physical and sexual abuse.
+This is mostly perpetrated by men on women and children, and is the most damaging in its effects

 Police, courts and social services deal mainly with cases of men assaulting women and children.
 However community surveys suggest women assault their partners as much as men do.
-This apparent contradiction is explained by the fact that people responding to surveys tend to report low-level situational partner violence.
+This apparent contradiction is explained by the fact that people responding to surveys tend to report low-level situational partner violence and focus on particular incidents of conflict rather than patterns of control or threats of violence.
 Also, women assaulting men are less likely to cause serious harm, whereas men may inflict significant physical injuries on women.

 Features of domestic violence

 Domestic violence crosses ethnic and class boundaries, and occurs in both heterosexual and homosexual relationships.
-It often happens in families where there are other problems such as substance abuse, mental health issues and poverty.
+It often happens in families where there are other problems such as poverty, substance abuse, and mental health issues.

 Women who live with ongoing domestic violence may develop trauma symptoms such as severe depression and anxiety.
 They may also use alcohol and drugs to numb their emotional and physical pain.
-These problems make it more difficult for them to seek or receive help.
+If their partners or family members have been known to the police for other reasons, they may not feel comfortable about reporting the abuse.
+These problems can make it difficult for women who are physically or psychologically abused to seek or receive help.

 The impact of domestic violence on children is expressed in a letter written by a boy to the judge when his mother’s violent partner appeared in court: ‘I have tried to take my life because I haven’t been able to deal with the things he has done to me and my family.
 Sometimes I feel like I have failed my family because I haven’t been able to protect them from this man.’2

 Often child abuse and violence between partners coexist in a home.
-There is also evidence that children witnessing domestic violence are emotionally damaged even if they are not physically harmed.
+There is now evidence that children are directly impacted by being exposed to domestic violence, and are emotionally damaged even if they are not physically harmed.
 Children in these situations may imitate the violent behaviour and become violent adults.

 It has been suggested that domestic violence is one of the most common forms of violent crime in New Zealand.
-In 2014 the police attended 101,981 such incidents – one every five and half minutes.
+In 2016 the New Zealand Police conducted 118,910 investigations relating to family violence.
+Fifty-five percent of those who were violent towards females were either partners, ex-partners, boy/girlfriends or ex-boyfriends or ex-girlfriends.
 Many cases are not reported, so these statistics may indicate just the tip of the iceberg.

 According to police figures, reported domestic disputes more than doubled between the 1990s and early 2000s.
 This reflects changes in police policy and recording practice, and growing public awareness of the problem and willingness to report incidents.
-In the 2010s, around 20,000 women and children used Women’s Refuge services each year.
-Refuges answered a crisis phone call every 6.5 minutes.
+Lower tolerance for domestic violence may also explain the growth in use of refuges.
+Between 2015 and 2016 women’s refuges affiliated to the National Collective of Independent Women’s Refuges received about 73,000 crisis calls and 2,446 women and children accessed their safe house services.
+Just over 11,000 women and children accessed advocacy services in the community relating to their experiences of family violence.